 - PERC Issue List – The PERC Issue List gives you insight into the status of your systems.
 It lists identified issues and relevant information, determines the root cause, and recommends actions regarding the issue.

-- Performance Forecasting Dashboard – The Performance Forecasting Dashboard provides a daily visual 7-day forecast of predicted Performance Issues due to the computational resource limitations associated with environment configuration.
+- Performance Forecasting Dashboard – The Performance Forecasting Dashboard provides a daily visual 7-day forecast of predicted Performance Issues due to the computational and storage resource limitations associated with environment configuration.
 The forecast is accompanied by a navigable Issue List that enables detailed investigation of specific predicted issues.

 - Performance Root Cause Dashboard – The Performance Root Cause Dashboard shows any infrastructure component events that may affect performance.
 SIOS iQ learns the behavior of each individual object in the environment leveraging the principles of machine learning and topological behavior analysis.
 It correlates the anomalies to derive the relationships and determine the root cause of the problem (such as object or event).
 These problems are presented in the form of Meta Analysis, which drastically reduces problem identification to a very small number of recurring anomalous behavior patterns and their root cause(s).
 IT admins can manage even the largest and “noisiest” environments and can gain insights instantaneously, eliminating hours or days of trial-and-error guesswork when trying to understand and mitigate a problem affecting infrastructure operations and application service delivery.